harinisree-2007/HALF_ADDER_SUBTRACTOR/README.md

-state diagram for full adder:
+state diagram for half subtractor: